gnosia93/eliminate-db-hotblock/readme.md

 - Session Store
 - Eliminating DB Hot Blocks when heavy transcation occurs in small range of data.

+In this blog, We are going to go through how to eliminate database hotblock with amazon elasticache redis and java springboot web application.

+We don't deal with application implementation details in here, but If you are either developer or someone who can read java language, you can esayly catch up with implementation.

 ### Business Problems ###